artem-malko/react-ssr-template/README.md

 * [prettier](https://prettier.io/) to forget about code style.

 I've tried to add as many comments in the source code as I could.
 So, all interesting places have dozens of comments to describe, what's happening there.
 I do apologize for my english)

+As you can see, there is no any state manager for your own data.
+Redux is used in the router only, react-query is used for any data-fetching.
+So, you can use anything for any additional data-managment.

 If you want to figure out, how it works, just start from:
 * https://github.com/artem-malko/react-ssr-template/blob/main/src/application/entry/server/index.tsx for a server-side part of the application.